jianfushen/jianfushen.github.io/content/home/research.md

 #####

-- Principal Investigator, RGC Faculty Development Scheme, Is the investor-pays model an effective solution to problems in the credit rating industry?
+- Principal Investigator, Hong Kong RGC Faculty Development Scheme, Is the investor-pays model an effective solution to problems in the credit rating industry?
 HK$ 793,997, 2017-2018
 <div class="text-muted exp-meta"></div>

 #####